jacksonrayhamilton/custom-promise/README.md

 A small, useful and secure A+ promise library.

-- Small: About 550 bytes minified and gzipped.
-About 350 bytes when built only for A+ compliance.
+- Small: About 500 bytes minified and gzipped.
+About 320 bytes when built only for A+ compliance.
 - Useful: `catch`, `resolve`, `reject`, `all`, old IE support.
 - Secure: No private state exposed.

 ## API

-### `p.defer()`
+### `p(executor)`

-Create a deferred object with these properties:

-- `promise`: A promise.
-- `resolve`, `reject`: Methods to fulfill or reject the promise.
+Create a promise. `executor` is a function immediately executed with `resolve` and `reject` functions as parameters, which fulfill or reject the promise.

 ### `promise.then(onFulfilled, onRejected)`